Mike Gospe, the founder of the KickStart Alliance and author of multiple marketing bestsellers, lives by a simple mantra:

 1. Use quantitative and qualitative data

 Many customer profiles focus exclusively on quantitative data, such as customer demographics.
 However, Kinsey Wolf, the CEO of Lane Collective, a strategy consultancy for startups, cautions that this can be a limiting approach.
-Instead, Wolf urges marketers to seek out greater insights into their profiles by conducting thorough customer interviews.
+Instead, Wolf urges marketers to seek out greater insights into their profiles by conducting thorough customer interviews and feedback analysis.

 This also acts as a check against confirmation bias, Wolf explains.